Juniper/vqfx10k-vagrant/README.md

 vagrant up
 ```

+> Some topologies are using Ansible, If you don't have ansible you can start them using
+> `vagrant up --no-provision`

 Once both VMs are up and running, you can connect to them with:
 ```
 vagrant ssh vqfx1